topxeq/gox/README.md

 # gox

 **Notice: from version 0.986a, Goxlang removed some script-engine support for smaller size.
 Only Qlang-engine is kept.
 And from version 0.998a, [Sciter](https://sciter.com) is recommended for cross-platform GUI programming in Gox.
 Although it requires a dynamic library file, but it's worthy.
 From 1.29a, Fyne is used as default OpenGL based GUI library instead of Giu.
-From 1.56a, LCL library support is removed.**
+From 1.56a, LCL library support is removed.
+From 1.60a, Go Modules is supported and GOPATH is deprecated.**

 Gox (or Goxlang) is a free, open-source script language or a interpreter written by Golang.
 It's based on [Qlang](https://github.com/qiniu/qlang), with some improvement.
 The syntax of Gox language is very similar to Golang.